Wangszz/Chat-app/README.md

 ### What I learned

-In this challenge I get a lot of new lessons. starting from css position, to css animation.
+In this challenge I got a lot of new lessons. starting from css position, to css animation.
 I think this challenge can help us to know more about css.

-**Note: Delete this note and the content within this section and replace with your own learnings.**